Pushin’ through a Drought #23/30

 A note from the artist:

+Ever planned a three-month road trip based on where you thought to find water to drink?
+Welcome to the reality of an 1870’s cattle drive from Texas to Montana.
 Cowmen (not cowboys as they later came to be called) often found themselves days between water holes.
-Rivers, creek beds and springs, that were known to be full of water the previous year, could come up ‘unexpectedly’ dry.
-Put several days of “no water” together and men and animals get a bit edgy.
+Rivers, creek beds, and springs that were known to be full of water the previous year, could come up unexpectedly dry.
+Put several days of no water together, and men and animals get a bit edgy.

-Get out and walk – pull a stretch of 30-50 miles with no water.
-I promise you, you’ll be able to smell a ‘drop’ if it comes across on a breeze.
-That very circumstance was a hazard to cowmen, who knew a stampede was immanent if a dry herd smelled water in the wind.
+Get out and walk, pull a stretch of 30-50 miles with no water.
+I promise you, you’ll be able to smell a drop if it comes across on a breeze.
+That very circumstance was a hazard to cowmen, who knew a stampede was imminent if a dry herd smelled water in the wind.
+What made matters worse was if the breeze (carrying the smell of water) changed directions before it got to the herd.
+Now the possibility arose they would stampede in the wrong direction further away from water.

 Inquire about Pushin’ through a Drought #23/30